 The Subject GRE is required prior to advancement to candidacy only for the MS in Physics.
 List the exact date the Subject GRE was passed on the advancement petition.
 Please note that the Subject GRE is not the same as the General GRE that is required prior to admission into a graduate program.
-(Not applicable to Nursing.
-In Nursing the General GRE is required prior to admission)
+(Not applicable to Nursing)